 Every home aligner company has a similar process to determine your candidacy for treatment.
 In most cases, you’ll need to visit the company’s website to order an impression kit.
 They’ll mail you the kit, including important instructions to take accurate impressions of your teeth.
 Some companies even have step-by-step videos or video call options to make the process easier.
 Once you take your impressions, you’ll send them back to the company to review.
 Then, a dentist will evaluate your case and determine whether you’re a good fit treatment.

 Unfortunately, it can be challenging to take impressions on your own.
 And, they need to be taken correctly, so that a dentist can accurately review your case.
 Most online aligner brands don’t have physical locations, so ordering an impression kit is the only way to get started.

-SmileDirectClub and Candid stand out from the pack by offering free 3D scans at their retail shops located across the country.
+SmileDirectClub stands out from the pack by offering free 3D scans at their 300+ retail shops across the country.
 As an alternative to ordering an impression kit, you can schedule a free appointment at one of their locations and have a dental professional scan your teeth.

-Over the past few years, SmileDirectClub has proven to be a viable alternative to traditional orthodontic options.
-Their treatment plans are convenient, affordable, and effective for many cases of mild-to-moderate misalignment.
+Over the past few years, at-home clear aligners have proven to be a viable alternative to traditional orthodontic options.
+The treatment plans from services like Byte and SmileDirectClub are convenient, affordable, and effective for many cases of mild-to-moderate misalignment.
 And, so far, the majority of their online reviews have been overwhelmingly positive.

-But SmileDirectClub isn’t the only player in the game anymore.
-We encourage you to consider the other providers we discussed above, weigh the pros and cons of each, and just as importantly, visit a dentist for a check-up before actually beginning treatment.
+That said, we encourage you to consider all your options, weigh the pros and cons of each, and just as importantly, visit a dentist for a check-up before beginning treatment.

 Best of luck to you on your smile journey!